Alex313031/thorium/infra/DEBUG/ABOUT_GN_ARGS.md

 enable_resource_allowlist_generation &#35;&#35; Enables allowlist generation for IDR_ grit defines seen by the compiler.
 Only applicable for Android and Windows builds.
 Set to false in Thorium.

 enable_profiling &#35;&#35; Set whether to enable profiling, I.E. for making your own PGO *.profdata files.
 Set to false in Thorium for performance.
-See > https://chromium.googlesource.com/chromium/src.git/+/HEAD/docs/profiling.md
+See > https://chromium.googlesource.com/chromium/src.git/+/HEAD/docs/profiling.md Should be disabled in public ThoriumOS builds.

 is_component_build &#35;&#35; Splits many parts of Thorium/Chromium into shared libraries.
 Avoids the long linking step towards the end of building.
 In Debug builds, this is what disables the creation of an installer.
 See > https://chromium.googlesource.com/chromium/src/+/HEAD/docs/component_build.md Set to disabled in Thorium, even for Debug builds, where it is the default.

 symbol_level &#35;&#35; Sets overall symbol level.
 Options are: 0, 1, and 2.
 Set to 0 for performance.

-enable_nacl &#35;&#35; Set whether Native Client (NaCL) is built.
+enable_nacl &#35;&#35; Set whether Native Client (NaCl) is built.
 Disabled in Thorium for size, and because it is being deprecated.
 Enable for using some Chrome Apps and for ChromiumOS/ThoriumOS builds.
 See > https://developer.chrome.com/docs/native-client/

 optimize_webui &#35;&#35; Set whether WebUI components are optimized.
 Uses polymer-bundler to combine/compress HTML5 resources.
 See > https://chromium.googlesource.com/chromium/src/+/HEAD/docs/optimizing_web_uis.md Enabled in Thorium for performance.